Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 Distribution

-Customization and Your Own Page
+Customization and Your Organization's Own Page

-FlashAlert Texting is a companion service where the public, including parents, employees, reporters, etc., may self-register up to three email and cell phone text message addresses and receive your information at the same time as the news media.
-Your FlashAlert Texting account integrates with Twitter, a free instant messaging-like system growing in popularity.
-When your publics register, they trigger test messages to make sure they've entered addresses correctly and that messages get past their spam filters.
+FlashAlert Messenger is a companion service where the public, including parents, employees, reporters, etc., may self-register up to three email or text message addresses and receive your information at the same time as the news media.
+When the public registers, they trigger test messages to make sure they've entered addresses correctly and that messages get past their spam filters.
 Each summer, an opt-in message is sent to keep the database current.
-The addresses registered will not be provided to any person or organization.
-There is no charge to the public for this service, and a charge equal to the basic FlashAlert Newswire applies to organizations that have more than 100 people sign up.
-Click here for sample text you can use to explain to the public how to sign up for FlashAlert Texting.
-Click to see the FlashAlert.net page where you can refer your publics to.
+Text message addresses are discouraged due to the delays caused by cell companies and them truncating messages.

-Speed and reliability
+Speed and Reliability

 While FlashAlert resides on a group of servers with multiple power supplies, the Internet is an unregulated medium and performance cannot be guaranteed.
 Also, subscribers should take into account the reliability of their own Internet service provider (ISP) through which they access the network, as well as their home/office power supply.
-For redundancy, it is advisable to be able to call a colleague in another part of town, who subscribes to a different ISP, to be your backup.
+For redundancy, it is advisable to be able to call a colleague in another part of town, who uses a different ISP, to be your backup.

 Here's who is using FlashAlert in the Colorado Springs/Pueblo area: Participant list